Oral Hygiene Tips for Seniors

 3

-• It contains no sugar or Aspartame that is harmful, only natural Xylitol.
+• It contains no sugar or aspartame, which is harmful, only natural Xylitol.

 • The Gum is GMO-free and natural, with a great-tasting minty flavor.